-Dark Prince: The True Story of Dracula, USA Network
+Dark Prince: The True Story of Dracula, on USA Network

 IMDb; Lionsgate; Rotten Tomatoes; TV Tango; Wikipedia